znudevops/general-scripts/README.md

-this is simple linux based tomcat application
+this is a gitgub repo, It has the general scripts.